-LED Indications Status Working Status Status Green Intermittently The adapter is in an electricity saving status or the adapter is already connected but is not transmitting or receiving data.
-Status Green Light up The adapter is on wake up status.
-Status Green Flashing The adapter is transmitting and receiving data.
+LED Indications Status Working Status

+Green Intermittently The adapter is in an electricity saving status or

+the adapter is already connected but is not

+transmitting or receiving data.

+Green Lit The adapter is on wake up status.

+Green Flashing The adapter is transmitting and receiving data.